Pablo1003/RL/README.md

 # RL

-Use of genetic algorithms and deep Q-learning to train the spacecraft of LunarLander how to Land porperly.
+Use of genetic algorithms and  different deep Q-learning networks (DQN, Double DQN, Dueling DQN and Actor Critic) to train the spacecraft of LunarLander how to Land porperly.